Josephy5/KeyholeOverlay-UnityURP/README.md

 ## Credits/Assets used
 Some of the shader code is based from Dan Moran's Shaders Case Study—Pokémon Battle Transitions YouTube video ([Youtube Video Link](https://youtu.be/LnAoD7hgDxw?si=tCtTEOshaZdfLi6R)).
 It has since been modified to be used as a solution to simulate a keyhole overlay for Serious Point Games.
-Could not found a license for the original code, Dan Moran said that he is unsure if he added a specific license to the code but he is open for it to be used in a commercial product (in a reply to a commenter named hectorcastellizacharias7056).
+Could not find a license for the original code, Dan Moran said that he is unsure if he added a specific license to the code but he is open for it to be used in a commercial product (in a reply to a commenter named hectorcastellizacharias7056).